bhavyajain2024/SSIS_Project/README.md

-# SSIS_Project
+# Introduction
-This is an SSIS Project which displays a usage of ETL tool.
+This is an SSIS Project that takes in data from a flat file source and then transforms the data to the required for format.
+Later on data cleaning is done on the transformed data using sql queries.